PREP FOOTBALL: Nevada Union closes season with lopsided loss to Oak Ridge

 Nevada Union's Dawson Fay added 50 yards to his yearly total and closes his junior season with 1,173 yards on the ground.
 His rushing total is the most by a Nevada Union running back since 2010.
 He also led the Miners in touchdowns this season with 14 (11 rushing, two kickoff returns, one passing).

+Nevada Union will compete in the Foothill Valley League next season along with Placer, Lincoln, Oakmont, Ponderosa and Rio Linda.

-Oak Ridge will now get ready to face Folsom (9-0, 5-0 SFL) for the league title next week.
+Oak Ridge will now get ready to face three-time SFL champ Folsom (9-0, 5-0 SFL) for the league title next week.

 To contact Sports Editor Walter Ford, call 530-477-4232 or email wford@theunion.com.